Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Create derivate tables/view
     - Insert data in ElasticSearch
     - etc.
-- Could implement cross region replication using Streams (nowadays it is a provided feature by DynamoDB)
+- There are offers 2 kinds of stream processing for DynamoDB:
+    - DynamoDB Streams:
-- Stream have 24 hours of retention (we can not change this)
+        - 24 hours retention
+        - Limited number of consumers
+        - Can be processed with Lambda Triggers of DynamoDB Stream Kinesis Adapter
+    - Kinesis Data Streams (newer feature):
+        - 1 year retention
+        - We can have a higher number of consumers compared to DynamoDB Streams
+        - It can be processed by Lambda, Kinesis Data Analytics, Firehose, AWS Glue Streaming ETL, etc.
 - We can choose what type of information ends up in stream:
-    - KEYS_ONLY - only the key attributes of the modified items are pushed to the stream
+    - `KEYS_ONLY` - only the key attributes of the modified items are pushed to the stream
-    - NEW_IMAGE - the entire item is pushed to the stream after it was modified
+    - `NEW_IMAGE` - the entire item is pushed to the stream after it was modified
-    - OLD_IMAGE - the entire item is pushed to the stream before it was modified
+    - `OLD_IMAGE` - the entire item is pushed to the stream before it was modified
-    - NEW_AND_OLD_IMAGES - the entire item is pushed to the stream
+    - `NEW_AND_OLD_IMAGES` - the entire item is pushed to the stream
-- DynamoDB streams are made of shards, we don't have to provision them
-- Records are not retroactively pushed to the stream after enabling it!

-### DynamoDB Streams and Lambda
+- DynamoDB Streams with Lambda functions:
     - We need to define an event source mapping to read from the stream
     - We need to ensure the Lambda has the appropriate methods
     - The Lambda is invoked synchronously

 ## DynamoDB TTL (Time to Live)

 - TTL = item is automatically deleted after an expiry date/time
 - TTL is provided at no extra cost / no additional WCU/RCU used
 - TTL is background task operated by DynamoDB
 - Helps reduce storage and manage the size of the table over time
 - Helps adhere to regulatory norms